secdev/scapy/CONTRIBUTING.md

 [labeled "contributions wanted"](https://github.com/secdev/scapy/labels/contributions%20wanted), or look at the [contributions roadmap](https://github.com/secdev/scapy/issues/399)

-If you have any ideas of useful contributions that you cannot (or do not want to) do yourself, open an issue and use the label "contributions wanted".
+If you have any ideas of useful contributions that you cannot (or do not want to) do yourself, open an issue and include "contributions wanted" in the title.

 Once you have chosen a contribution, open an issue to let other people know you're working on it (or assign the existing issue to yourself)